Common myths in tutoring / hiring tutors

 Myth #5: My child only needs a tutor during the school year.

-Students lose approximately 2 months’ worth of learning over the summer.
+Students lose approximately two months’ worth of learning over the summer.
 Also, starting school after a long break makes it harder to get into the school mode and pick up where they left off.
 The only way to prevent this loss is to continue instruction while your child is not in school.
 Only 1-1.5 hours of tutoring a week during the summer holidays can make a significant difference in how well your child adapts to the new school year.